 - Potential impact on other savings goals: Before you commit to making biweekly mortgage payments, consider whether doing so would benefit your overall financial plan.
 A biweekly strategy means putting more money toward your mortgage every year, which could pull from other financial obligations like saving for retirement.
-Additionally, if you’re trying to pay off high-interest debt, the 16 percent APR attached to your credit card, for example, should be a bigger priority than the single-digit APR attached to your mortgage.
+Additionally, if you’re trying to pay off high-interest debt, the higher APR attached to your credit card, for example, should be a bigger priority than the lower APR attached to your mortgage.
 As you assess your budget, see if the savings outweigh any losses elsewhere.

-- May require some extra setup: Lenders want to earn their share of interest, so arranging biweekly payments might not be that simple.
+- Might require some extra setup: Lenders want to earn their share of interest, so arranging biweekly payments might not be that simple.
 Before making the extra payments, contact your servicer to coordinate your payment plan and verify that your additional amount will go toward the principal.
 Again, keep track of who you spoke with and get confirmation of your conversation in writing.